 Student Parking Permits

-EC parking permit stickers are now required while parking on campus at any time.
-Your permit may be transferred from vehicle to vehicle, but remains the responsibility of the person whose EdPass the permit is issued under.
+Edmonds parking permit stickers are now required while parking on campus at any time.
+Your permit may be transferred from vehicle to vehicle, but it remains the responsibility of the person whose EdPass the permit is issued under.
 The first permit is free; additional permits are $15.

-Campus housing residents must have both an EC parking permit and a housing parking permit to park overnight.
-Visit the Housing Office to get a housing parking permit.
+Campus housing residents must have both an Edmonds parking permit and a housing parking permit to park overnight.
+Visit the housing office to get a housing parking permit.